 Who are the Knights?

-Charity is the first principle of the Order.
-As St. James reminds us, “faith without works is dead.”
-Unity is the second principle.
-In unity there is strength and today the Order uses that strength to speak out for religiously-grounded moral values in a culture that has forsaken them.
-Fraternity is the third principle.
+Charity is the first principle of the Order, for as St. James reminds us, “faith without works is dead.”
+Unity is the second principle, as in unity there is strength.
+Today the Order uses that strength to speak out for religiously-grounded moral values in a culture that has forsaken them.
+Our third principle is Fraternity, through which we strengthen our parish communities and our faith.
 Patriotism is the principle of the Fourth Degree.
 Today Fourth Degree Knights in full regalia, the visible arm of the Order, serve to witness to the values of devotion to God and country, the bedrock of patriotism.

 The Knights of Columbus is very much a grassroots organization.
 Local councils develop the programs they believe will best serve the needs of their communities.
 Vocations support is a major Knights of Columbus effort at all levels of the order.
 Strengthening family life is another major aim of the Order.
 The Order is also known as one of the world’s strongest proponents of the sanctity of human life from conception until natural death.